 About the vaccine

-- Course: The course consists of two to three doses, depending on your age.
+- Course: The course consists of two to four doses, depending on your age.

 - Boosters: Children over 2 and adults won’t need a booster.
 Young children under two may need one or two boosters.